CLIxIndia-Dev/CLIxChat/README.md

 ### Backup

 Last of all, the server has a backup cron job that both exports data as csv files for analysis and as sql dumps in case a database restoration is needed.
-These jobs are located at /var/clixchat/backup.sh and in cron.
+These jobs are located at `/var/clixchat/backup.sh` and in cron.

-To retrieve the csv files for analysis, run:

-`$ scp user@103.36.84.150:/var/clixchat/backups/*.csv ~`